StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_events.md

 ## Prerequisites

+To run the Splunk Events Agent check, you need to have:

 * A running Splunk instance.
 * The [Splunk StackPack](splunk_stackpack.md) installed on your StackState instance.
 * [StackState Agent V2 v2.18 or later](/setup/agent/about-stackstate-agent.md) must be installed on a single machine which can connect to Splunk and StackState.